Skip to the content

 Thinking of the space where you sleep as a place where you dream immediately shifts the energy of the space.

 Consider your dream room an altar for dreamwork.
-Clean your dream room intentionally and decorate your dream room.
-Flowers, a glass of water, or anything reminiscent of bodies of water can enhance dreaming.
+Clean your dream room intentionally, then decorate it.
+Flowers, a glass of water, or anything that reminds you of bodies of water can enhance dreaming.
 Dreams are associated with the element of water and the moon.
 Add a painting of the moon or ocean.
 Add pictures or mementos of your guides if you want to invite them into your dreamwork.

 Before falling asleep, set the intention to remember your dreams upon waking.